V-Sekai/manuals/demo_to_game/000_ingest_validate.md

 ### Data Structures

-There are two main data structures used in this prototype:
+There are two primary data structures used in this prototype:

-- An Elixir struct representing a Godot Scene.
+- An Elixir structure representing a Godot Scene.
-- An Elixir struct that represents the list of validations for 3D modeling and animation.
+- An Elixir structure that represents the list of validations for 3D modeling and animation.

 #### Godot Scene

 The Godot Scene does the following:

 1. Reconstructs a virtual tree from a flat array of nodes to prevent node paths from breaking out of the scene.
-2. Strips resources like gdscripts in the packed scene using a whitelist.
+2. Strips resources like gdscripts in the packed scene using an allowlist.

 #### Node3D Validations